EXYZED/AerodynamicalCollective/_posts/2019-06-01-formula-one-in-schools-aerodynamical-principles.md

 ### Creating Aerodynamical Wheel-Wing Interactions

 Creating an aerodynamic device that forces air to move in a different direction away from a solid object will decrease the rate of which air particles collide with the wheel and therefore will better maintain the momentum of motion for both air and solid - such aerodynamic device needs to account for the attack angle which contributes to creating a variant amount of downforce and drag:

 * An inappropriate high angle of attack will not be efficient as most of the freestream kinetic energy will be transferred through the collision of the aerodynamic device itself.
-In addition to this, an excessive amount of drag will be created behind this device and is counter-intuitive towards the problem.
+In addition to this, an excessive amount of drag will be created behind this device and is counter-intuitive towards the problem,
-* An inappropriate low angle of attack will be redundant towards the cause of reducing tire wake.
+* An inappropriate low angle of attack will be redundant towards the cause of reducing tire wake,
-* A suitable angle of attack would be limited to the technical constraints of the competition - to cover as much as the wheel's contact surface area as possible without violating the regulations.
+* A suitable angle of attack would be limited to the technical constraints of the competition - to cover as much as the wheel's contact surface area as possible without violating the regulations,
-* A fillet, tangential to the angle of attack is a feature that can be added to the aerodynamical device to improve the airflow at higher angles of attack
+* A fillet, tangential to the angle of attack is a feature that can be added to the aerodynamical device to improve the airflow at higher angles of attack.

 In addition to this -